-- 5.9 Subject to paragraph 5.1, a Member should consider disclosing the following matters, amongst other things, when providing a Valuation Report in respect of financial instruments: - Instruments which are the subject of the Valuation Report, including value and relevant terms of issue; - Valuation or Measurement Date; - Premise of Value adopted for the Valuation Report (e.g. fair value); - Fair value hierarchy (i.e. quoted price in an active market, or use of a Valuation Method); - Where a Valuation Method is used: - the rationale and evidence for the Member's choice of the Valuation Method (e.g. representative of current market practice);
+- 5.9 Subject to paragraph 5.1, a Member should consider disclosing the following matters, amongst other things, when providing a Valuation Report in respect of financial instruments:

+- (a) Instruments which are the subject of the Valuation Report, including value and relevant terms of issue;

+- (b) Valuation date or Measurement Date;

+- (c) Premise of Value adopted for the Valuation Report (for example, fair value);

+- (d) Fair value hierarchy (i.e. quoted price in an active market, or use of a Valuation Method);

+- (e) Where a Valuation Method is used:

+- (i) the rationale and evidence for the Member's choice of the Valuation Method (for example, representative of current market practice);

 - the extent to which the Member has calibrated the Valuation Method by comparison to quoted market prices of other Equity Instruments using equivalent inputs to those used for the subject security; and

-- significant or key assumptions and the basis for such assumptions, including but not limited to:
+- (iii) significant or key assumptions and the basis for such assumptions, including but not limited to:

 - discount rates;

 - credit risk;

 - foreign exchange rates;

 - commodity prices;

 - equity prices;

 - volatility;

 - prepayment or surrender risk; and

-- > servicing costs.
+- servicing costs.